wyahiaoui/detect-language/README.md

 Detect language using statistics, The program read the file located in data and use the given frequencies, This file has to have the CSV separated by a comma ','

+## Encoding
+As the program handles several languages, it was mecessary to use more suitable encoding than the standard ascii.
+The program use the en_US.utf8.
+Please check the enviromment variable LANG and ensure that the package is installed in the machine or give the desired encoding the program argument.

+### Example
+./detect_language $LANG

 ## Implementation

 The program has been implemented in C++ because it is optimal and can show the programming skills, especially the exercise is quite challenging and makes fun